gensekiel/modtreefarm/README.md

-# Accelerated Forestry & Gardening Server Mod for Wurm Unlimited
+# Accelerated Forestry & Gardening (& Farming) Server Mod for Wurm Unlimited

-This mod allows to speed up the growth of trees, bushes, fruit (and other harvestables), hedges, grass, kelp, reed, flowers, trellises, herb planters and to refresh foraging and botanizing for tiles that allow it.
+This mod allows to speed up the growth of trees, bushes, fruit (and other harvestables), hedges, grass, kelp, reed, flowers, trellises, herb planters, fields and to refresh foraging and botanizing for tiles that allow it.
 The default items for watering and fertilizing are water and ash, respectively.